Treaty of Küçük Kaynarca

 The treaty was a milestone in the history of the decline of the Ottoman Empire, as for the first time a foreign power had a say in the governance of the Porte in assuming direct responsibility for the fate of the Empire's Orthodox Christian subjects.

 Description

 Following the recent Ottoman defeat at the Battle of Kozludzha, the Treaty of Kuchuk-Kainarji ended the Russo-Turkish War of 1768–74 and marked a defeat of the Ottomans in their struggle against Russia.
-The Russians were represented by Field-Marshal Count Pyotr Rumyantsev while the Ottoman side was represented by Muhsinzade Mehmed Pasha.
+The Russians were represented by Field-Marshal Count Pyotr Rumyantsev while the Ottomans were represented by Muhsinzade Mehmed Pasha.
 The treaty was a most humiliating blow to the once-mighty Ottoman realm.
 It would also stand to foreshadow several future conflicts between the Ottomans and Russia.
 It would be only one of many attempts by Russia to gain control of Ottoman territory.